-If the recommendations of the department committee, the department faculty, and the department chair are positive, the chair will inform the faculty member of the department recommendations without disclosing vote counts or details of the deliberations and will advance the portfolio to the college.
+If the recommendations of the department committee, the department faculty, and the department chair are positive, the chair will inform the faculty member of the department

-4.13 Informing the Faculty Member of a Negative Recommendation
+4.12 Informing the Faculty Member of a Negative Recommendation

 If the department committee, the department faculty, or the department chair recommends denial of CFS candidacy, CFS, or rank advancement, the department chair will inform the faculty member and will explain the reasons for the negative recommendation.
 Vote counts remain confidential.
 A third person should be present at this meeting, e.g., an associate chair or the chair of the department review committee.
 This meeting should occur before college-level review begins.
 The chair should inform the faculty member of the option to withdraw the application.
 The faculty member should be reminded that department deliberations result in non-binding recommendations, and that only the academic vice president's recommendation is subject to independent review (see Rank and Status Independent Examination Procedures).